vmxdev/tkvdb/INTERNALS.md

 ![node before update](docs/intr_put2.png?raw=true "node before update")

-  * Simplest case: `transaction->put("PREFIX", "ANOTHER VAL")` - update existing key.
-If size of value differs from existing one, new node (with new value) will be created
+  * Simplest case: `transaction->put("PREFIX", "NEW VAL")` - update existing key.
+If size of new value is the same, nothing changed in nodes layout.
+Only old value replaced by new one.
+If size of new value differs, new node (with new value) will be created

   * `transaction->put("PRE", "VAL")` - will create two nodes